clearlinux/swupd-client/docs/README.rst

 the current image for the `default` target is `travisci/ci-garnet:packer-1512502276-986baf0`

-Start a detatched image running /sbin/init (i.e. a system that is booted normally).
+Start a detached image running /sbin/init (i.e. a system that is booted normally).
 You probably will want this to be privileged, so you can use tools like gdb or strace.

    docker run --name travis-debug -dit --privileged travisci/ci-garnet:packer-1512502276-986baf0 /sbin/init